upperlinecode/p5-movement-dvd-logo/README.md

 #### Using this template, you will be able to practice the following:
-- conditional statements
+- Using conditional statements.
+- Image functions: loadImage() and Image().
-- variables
+- JavaScript objects.
-- objects
+- Incrementing values.

 #### Get Started: